vivin/gradle-semantic-build-versioning/README.md

 ## `printVersion`

-Prints out the new version.
+Prints out the calculated version.

 # Options and use-cases

-The plugin has a few configuration options that you can use to fine-tune its behavior, or to provide additional options for certain tasks or properties.
-All these options are configured inside the `semantic-build-versioning.gradle` file that has to be present for each project in the build on which this plugin should operate.
+The plugin has a few configuration options that you can use to fine-tune its behavior, or to provide additional options to modify the behavior of certain tasks or properties.
+All these options are configured inside a `semantic-build-versioning.gradle` file that must be present at the root of each project in the build that wants to use this plugin.

 ## General options